oughtinc/mosaic/README.md

 ### (Recommended) Using Docker

 0. Make sure Docker is downloaded and running on your computer.
-You can get it get it here: https://www.docker.com/community-edition#/download
+You can get it here: https://www.docker.com/community-edition#/download
 0. Run `docker-compose up`

 ### (Deprecated) Using yarn scripts directly